-Under the trend of energy saving worldwide and contribute to environment protection on the earth, the IGS-10020HPT can effectively control the power supply besides its capability of giving high watts power.
-The "PoE schedule" function helps you to enable or disable PoE power feeding for each PoE port during specified time intervals and it is a powerful function to help SMB or Enterprise save power and money.
+Under the trend of energy saving worldwide and contributing to environmental protection, the IGS-10020PT/HPT can effectively control the power supply besides its capability of giving high watts power.
+The built-in "PoE schedule" function helps you to enable or disable PoE power feeding for each PoE port during specified time intervals and it is a powerful function to help SMB or Enterprise save power and money.